MIC-DKFZ/semantic_segmentation/config/Readme.md

 to overwrite arguments from the commandline.
 If none of both is used the same config used for training is also used for testing.

+For The VOC Dataset and the hrnet_ocr_ms model already some test settings are defined.
+See the corresponding .yaml file for more details.

 ````yaml
 config/somewhere/xxx.yaml
 ─────────────────────────────